 While it is important to learn about other cultures, values and opinions, we have been focussing on 'Locational Knowledge'.

+The curriculum is designed develop knowledge and skills that are progressive, as well as transferable, throughout their time at Forest Hall and also to their further education and beyond.
 Through cross curricular topics, we are travelling the world!
 On this journey, each class will learn key facts about the physical and human aspects of that country, and the whole class will together use this to build up a comprehensive understanding of a variety of countries and continents across the globe.